tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how can I make each of my children feel as if they're the most special?
 - how do I become my own person rather than the man society says I should be?
 - what should I do when I'm angry with my children?
+- what did you like the most, and least, about your parents?

 - what are your views on marriage?